Chiapas: Numbers and influence

-Over the history of Chiapas, there have been 3 main indigenous groups: the Mixes-Zoques, the Mayas and the Chiapa.
+Over the history of Chiapas, there have been three main indigenous groups: the Mixes-Zoques, the Mayas and the Chiapas.
 Today, there are an estimated fifty-six linguistic groups.
 As of the 2005 Census, there were 957,255 people who spoke an indigenous language out of a total population of about 3.5 million.
 Of this one million, one third do not speak Spanish.
 Out of Chiapas's 111 municipios, 99 have majority indigenous populations.
 22 municipalities have indigenous populations over 90%, and 36 municipalities have native populations exceeding 50%.
 However, despite population growth in indigenous villages, the percentage of indigenous to non indigenous continues to fall with less than 35% indigenous.
 Indian populations are concentrated in a few areas, with the largest concentration of indigenous-language-speaking individuals is living in 5 of Chiapas's 9 economic regions: Los Altos, Selva, Norte, Fronteriza, and Sierra.
-The remaining three regions, Soconusco, Centro and Costa, have populations that are considered to be dominantly mestizo.
+The remaining three regions, Soconusco, Centro and Costa, have populations that are considered to be predominantly mestizo.

 The state has about 13.5% of all of Mexico's indigenous population, and it has been ranked among the ten "most indianized" states, with only Campeche, Oaxaca, Quintana Roo and Yucatán having been ranked above it between 1930 and the present.
 These indigenous peoples have been historically resistant to assimilation into the broader Mexican society, with it best seen in the retention rates of indigenous languages and the historic demands for autonomy over geographic areas as well as cultural domains.
 Much of the latter has been prominent since the Zapatista uprising in 1994.
 Most of Chiapas's indigenous groups are descended from the Mayans, speaking languages that are closely related to one another, belonging to the Western Maya language group.
 The state was part of a large region dominated by the Mayans during the Classic period.
 The most numerous of these Mayan groups include the Tzeltal, Tzotzil, Ch'ol, Zoque, Tojolabal, Lacandon and Mam, which have traits in common such as syncretic religious practices, and social structure based on kinship.
 The most common Western Maya languages are Tzeltal and Tzotzil along with Chontal, Ch’ol, Tojolabal, Chuj, Kanjobal, Acatec, Jacaltec and Motozintlec.